Blog

 3. Japanese Sesame Miso Dressing For Roasted Vegetables

-Our Japanese Sesame Sauce makes all those roasted vegetables taste so good.
-I like to slow roast carrots in the oven with our Japanese Sesame Miso drizzled over top then finish with a little drizzle of honey, more sesame miso and sesame seeds.
+Japanese Sesame Dressing and Sauce adds a wonderful depth of flavor to all your roasted vegetables.
+We slow roast carrots in the oven with our Japanese Sesame Miso drizzled over top then finish with a drizzle of honey, more sesame miso and toasted sesame seeds.
 You can also add a sprinkle of chili flakes if you want a bit of heat.
-I use our Japanese Sesame Dressing over roasted brussels sprouts, butternut squash and roasted eggplant and it's vegan, so if you are focused on eating more plant based foods, this sauce is a good one to have on hand.
+You can use our Japanese Sesame Dressing over roasted brussels sprouts, butternut squash and roasted eggplant and it's vegan, so if you are focused on eating more plant based foods, this sauce is a good one to have on hand.

 Pictured Below: Roasted Carrots with Japanese Sesame Dressing and Honey

-4. Japanese Sesame Dressing Makes A Fantastic Steak Sauce
+4. Japanese Sesame Dressing As A Steak Sauce

 5. Japanese Sesame Dressing as a Marinade For Chicken, Pork and Beef

-My number #1 simple go-to healthy dinner is chicken skewers marinated in our Japanese Sesame Dressing / Sauce served with a side salad of baby spinach drizzled with the Japanese Sesame as well.
+One of our favorite healthy "go-to" recipes for dinner is chicken skewers marinated in our Japanese Sesame Dressing served with a side salad of baby spinach.
 It’s easy and incredibly satisfying.
-When protein and salad or veggies is what you want, with no lack of flavor, this sauce is the b-o-m-b.
+When protein and salad or veggies is what you want, with no lack of flavor, this versatile sauce / dressing hits the spot.
 I also mix our Japanese Sesame Dressing with mayonnaise and serve it as a drizzle sauce over pork schnitzel (panko crumbed and fried thin pork cutlets).
 It's delicious.

 Pictured Recipe Below: Chicken Skewers Marinated in Japanese Sesame Sauce